wmerfalen/tdm/src/doc/builder-features.md

 # Inventory of features

+# vertical slice gameplay goals [ first 10 levels ]
+	- [ ] create an area with mobs leveled 1-10
+	- [ ] use zone commands to populate zone with mobs
+	- [ ] create a safe zone where players can respawn
+	- [ ] create a room to buy armor
+	- [ ] create a room to buy weapons
+	- [ ] create a room to buy explosives
+	- [ ] allow users to change weapon attachments
+	- on each kill:
+		- [ ] award experience points
+		- [ ] use forge engine to award a randomized loot item
+	- on each level up:
+		- [ ] award practice sessions
+		- [ ] conditionally award new skills
+	- create contracts (our term for quests):
+		- [ ] recon
+			- [ ] go to place, fight off enemies, report back
+		- [ ] eliminate
+			- [ ] go to place, eliminate enemies, report back
+		- [ ] crafting
+			- [ ] go to place A, get required part, report back
+				- [ ] repeat until all parts gathered
+			- [ ] go back to contractee and have contractee:
+				- [ ] describe how to build the object
+	- when user practices a skill:
+		- [ ] have them be the lowest proficiency
+	- when user uses a skill:
+		- [ ] increment player skill usage counters
+		- [ ] if usage counter reaches a new level:
+			- [ ] player becomes more proficient at skill
+			- [ ] damage based skills deal more damage

 # object instances [ PHASE 1 ]
 	- Overview:
 		The yaml object system contains files within `lib/objects/<type>/<item>.yml`.
 These are templates